gpteng-org/gptengineer.app/README.md

 # gptengineer.app – Rapid prototyping of web apps

-This is an issues-only repo.
+This is an issues-only repo for gptengineer.app.

-We appreciate feedback!
-It is invaluable in our mission to build the best possible experience and reducing the barriers to build.
+Feedback in the shape of issues is invaluable in our mission to reduce the barriers to build 🙂

 Feel free to react to the tickets you prioritize to help us focus on the issues that matter most.